abigailStev/power_spectra/README.md

 Saves the re-binned power spectrum to a file, plots it logarithmically, and saves the plot.

-### scripts/plot_powerspec.py
+### scripts/loop_powerspec.sh
-Linearly plots a power spectrum and saves the plot.
+Loops through a list of eventlists, making a power spectrum for each, and makes a gif of them at the end.

+### scripts/run_powerspec.sh
+A bash script to run all the code: powerspec.py, rebin_powerspec.py, plot_powerspec.py, and fit_qpo.py.

 ### scripts/TimmerKoenig.ipynb
 An iPython notebook that does a Timmer & Koenig simulation of a time series with